svaney22/svaney22.github.io/_publications/Liv.md

 ---
-title: "Quhen I am begun to write I really knou not what to say" Inter- and Intra-writer Variation in the Use of quh- in Early Modern Scots.
+title: '"Quhen I am begun to write I really knou not what to say" Inter- and Intra-writer Variation in the Use of quh- in Early Modern Scots.'
 collection: publications
 permalink: /publication/Liv
 excerpt: Conference Proceeding